Mildly spiced buckwheat blini topped with cucumber, fennel and yoghurt are just the thing with a glass of bubbles, and just in time for party season.

 - 1 cup buckwheat flour

-- 2 tbsp melted buttery spread, (see recipe notes)
+- 2 tablespoon melted buttery spread (see recipe notes)

-- 3 tbsp aquafaba, (liquid from a can of chickpeas)
+- 3 tablespoon aquafaba (liquid from a can of chickpeas)

 - Oil for frying

 - 2 tablespoon very finely chopped red onion or shallot

 - 2 tablespoon finely chopped fennel fronds plus extra fennel fronds to garnish

 - 1 lemon

 - Use a microwave or saucepan to warm the plant milk up to blood temperature.
 Stir in the yeast and set aside for 5-10 minutes for the yeast to dissolve and begin to bloom.

 - Toast fennel and coriander seeds in a dry frypan for a few minutes, until fragrant.
 Grind in a spice grinder or mortar and pestle.

 - Measure flours, salt and baking powder into a large mixing bowl.
 Add the ground spices and curry powder.
 Stir the melted buttery spread into the milk and yeast mixture, then add to the dry ingredients and whisk until smooth.
 Cover the bowl and set aside in a warm place for 1-2 hours, until the batter has increased in size and you can see yeast activity going on (bubbles on the surface).